Shivansh-007/Shivansh-007/README.md

 </h1>

-I'm Shivansh, a class 8th student working primarily with Python and Java!
+I'm Shivansh, a high school student working primarily with Python and Java!

 - Lots of experience in Python :snake:.
 - Right now, I'm diving into the wonderful world of Java.